almossawi/badarguments/extras/content/posts/main/index.md

 The reference to Scary Organization in the first headline serves one purpose—to tell the reader this person's life didn't matter because, after all, he had some distant connection to this organization we know you all despise.

+Similarly, in a grant of  clemency from an outgoing president, we find the following line about four defense contractors accused of a heinous act

+"Prosecutors recently disclosed—more than 10 years after the incident—that the lead investigator **may have had ties** to insurgent groups himself."

+Nothing is said about the evidence in the case.
+The reader's attention is merely misdirected to the allegation that the investigator must have been partial because of a possible tie to some unnamed evil group.

-Similarly, a story about the U.S. ambassador to the UK is titled
+Elsewhere, a story about the U.S. ambassador to the UK is titled

 “Trump ambassador investigated for controversial comments”